sumergoconicio/long-prompt-looper/README.md

 ## Usage

 1. Prepare your input files:
-   - Place Variable A context files in `inputs/var_a/`
+   - Place Variable A context files in `inputs/var_a/`.
+Folder can be empty, in which case the script will run in fallback mode!
-   - Place Variable B context files in `inputs/var_b/`
+   - Place Variable B context files in `inputs/var_b/`.
+Folder can be empty, in which case the script will run in fallback mode!
    - Create `system_prompt.txt` and `task_prompt.txt` in `inputs/`

 2. Run the system: